 Your ad creation includes having two descriptions, here, add in your unique selling points and make a mention of what makes your business unique.
 As well as mentioning attention-grabbing words and phrases, include popular keywords to your headline to ensures more click on your ads.
 The character count limit for the top line is 25 characters.

-Google Ads is one of the only opportunities you’ll have in marketing to use abbreviations, so use it to your advantage here and say as much as you can with limited words.
+Google Ads is one of the few opportunities you’ll have in marketing to use abbreviations, so use it to your advantage here and say as much as you can with limited words.

 The limit for the next two lines is 35 characters.
 You can make use of this space to describe certain important features and benefits, really sell yourself here.
 Think about it this way, if you were searching for something you needed, what gets mentioned in the ad description that makes you click?
 What sort of language stands out?
 What’s grabbing your attention?